Army MOS 18x: Your Fast Track to Special Forces

 Weapons Sergeant (MOS 18B)

-• Maintaining and repairing various weapon systems
+• Maintaining and repairing diverse weapon systems

 Engineer Sergeant (MOS 18C)

-• Plan and execute demolitions missions
+• Plan and undertake demolition missions

 Medical Sergeant (MOS 18D)